stephenlprice/tableau-webhooks/README.md

     └── log.py
 ```

 Tableau Webhooks contains one more module called `broadcast.py` which allows for automatic updates of content published to Tableau's Broadcast service whenever a workbook is refreshed on a Tableau Cloud site.
 This is the only out of the box workflow built-in to Tableau Webhooks.
-If you wish to add a new workflow to this server, define a new route in `index.py`, add an event handler to `webhooks.py` and then add a new file to `modules` that will run the workflow step by step with reusable functionality found in the `libs` folder.
+If you wish to add a new workflow to this server, define a new route in `index.py`, add an event handler to `webhooks.py` and then add a new file to `modules` that will run the workflow step by step.

-The `libs` folder contains reusable functionality such as requests to Tableau's REST API in `tableau_rest.py`, generation of JWTs in `connected_apps.py` as well as a Session class in `session.py` used to establish REST API sessions.
+The `libs` folder contains reusable functionality such as sending requests to Tableau's REST API in `tableau_rest.py`, generation of JWTs in `connected_apps.py` as well as defining a Session class in `session.py` used to establish REST API sessions.

 The `utils` folder contains supporting functionality such as environment validation, exceptions and logging.
 The `logs` folder stores logging messages in `webhooks.log`.
 Production environments will log messages with a level of `INFO` and above while development environments will log everything starting from `DEBUG` and above.
 This behavior is controlled by the `FLASK_ENV` environment variable (*for more information see [Flask's documentation](https://flask.palletsprojects.com/en/2.2.x/config/)*)